jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/ec2-examples-using-regions-and-zones.rst

 The examples below show how to:

-* Describe the Availability Zones that are available to you using :sdk-php-api-v3:`DescribeAvailabilityZones </api-ec2-2016-11-15.html#describeavailabilityzones>`.
+* Describe the Availability Zones that are available to you using :aws-php-class:`DescribeAvailabilityZones </api-ec2-2016-11-15.html#describeavailabilityzones>`.
-* Describe regions that are currently available to you using :sdk-php-api-v3:`DescribeRegions </api-ec2-2016-11-15.html#describeregions>`.
+* Describe regions that are currently available to you using :aws-php-class:`DescribeRegions </api-ec2-2016-11-15.html#describeregions>`.

 All the example code for the |sdk-php| is available `here on GitHub <https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code>`_.